WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 max_vni=20
 ```

-!!! tip

-    To find out what you have to set for the `sockets` parameter, you can run
-    ```bash
-    ls -l /var/run/hostapd/
-    ```
-    There you should be able to see at least one file called `wlan0`, `wlan1` or similar.
-    Place all of these found files (except the one called global) in a comma-separated list for the `sockets` parameter

 !!! info

     If you have any configuration needs that are not provided by the current configuration options, feel free to [open an issue](https://github.com/WiMoVE-OSS/wimoved/issues/new).

-After a successful configuration, you can run `wimove` and it should start without any errors.
+After a successful configuration, you can run `wimoved` and it should start without any errors.
 When connecting with a client, you should see log messages.